-From seasonal vegetables to game and seasonal fruits, read our monthly market report to decide what to feature on your menus this month
+From seasonal vegetables to game and the christmas turkey, read our monthly market report to decide what to feature on your menus this month.

 Is venison healthier than steak?

-Venison is leaner than beef and is therefore generally healthier to eat than beef.
+Venison is leaner than beef and is therefore generally the healthier to eat of the two.

 Cauliflower is high in vitamins C and K, and acts a good source of folate, which supports cell growth and is essential during pregnancy.

 Cauliflower is fat-free and cholesterol-free, and is low in sodium.
-One-cup serving contains only 25 calories, 5 grams of carbohydrates and 2 grams of dietary fibre.
+One-cup serving contains only 25 calories, five grams of carbohydrates and two grams of dietary fibre.

 Plaice is an excellent source of lean protein, which is essential for building and repairing muscle tissue, as well as supporting overall health and wellbeing.

-Due it's protein content, plaice helps regulate blood sugar levels and promote feelings of fullness, making it an excellent food for those looking to manage their weight.
+Due to the protein content, plaice helps regulate blood sugar levels and promote feelings of fullness, making it an excellent food for those looking to manage their weight.

 In terms of calories, fat, and protein, turkey breast and chicken breast are similar.